Fitness centre manager

 Salary

 In addition to a base salary, bonuses related to targets, such as membership retention or attracting new members, are often available, especially in the private sector.
+While there's no exact figure, bonuses can run from a few hundred to a couple of thousand per year.

 Income figures are intended as a guide only.